-NORTHWEST FLORIDA STATE COLLEGE COLLEGIATE HIGH SCHOOL PROGRAM Walton County Contract - 2024-2025
+NORTHWEST FLORIDA STATE COLLEGE COLLEGIATE HIGH SCHOOL PROGRAM

+Okaloosa County Contract - 2025-2026

-This CONTRACT agreement between Northwest Florida State College (NWFSC) and The School Board of Walton County in the State of Florida acknowledges the existing Collegiate High School at Northwest Florida State College (CHS), a Charter Collegiate High School, as meeting the requirements for establishing a Collegiate High School Program for the NWFSC service area in accordance with §1007.273 F.S.
+This CONTRACT agreement between Northwest Florida State College (NWFSC) and The School Board of Okaloosa County in the State of Florida acknowledges the existing Collegiate High School at Northwest Florida State College (CHS), a Charter Collegiate High School, as meeting the requirements for establishing a Collegiate High School Program for the NWFSC service area as outlined in s.
+1007.273 F.S.

-The Collegiate High School at Northwest Florida State College meets or exceeds the minimum requirements of a Collegiate High School Program in accordance with §1007.273 F.S.
+The Collegiate High School at Northwest Florida State College meets or exceeds the minimum requirements of a Collegiate High School Program as defined in s.
+1007.273 F.S.

-Minimum Requirements Collegiate High School at NWFSC Is available to eligible public school students in grade 12 (grade 11 is optional); Is available to eligible public, private, and home-school students in grades 9-12.
-Allows eligible students to participate for at least one full school year; Allows eligible students to participate for up to four full school years.
-Allows eligible students to earn CAPE industry certification(s); and Allows eligible students to earn CAPE industry certification(s); and Allows eligible students to complete 30 college credit hours through early admission, i.e. full-time dual enrollment, towards an associate or baccalaureate degree.
-Allows eligible students to complete at least 30 college credit hours through early admission, i.e. full-time dual enrollment, towards an associate or baccalaureate degree.
+Minimum Requirements Collegiate High School at NWFSC Is available to eligible public school students in grade 12 (grade 11 is optional); Allows eligible students to participate for at least one full school year; Is available to eligible public, private, and home-school students in grades 9-12.
+Allows eligible students to participate for up to four full school years.
+Allows eligible students to earn CAPE industry certification(s); and Allows eligible students to earn CAPE industry certification(s); and Allows eligible students to complete thirty college credit hours through early admission, i.e., full-time dual enrollment, towards an associate or baccalaureate degree.
+Allows eligible students to complete at least thirty college credit hours through early admission, i.e., full-time dual enrollment, towards an associate or baccalaureate degree.

-THE FOLLOWING FURTHER DEFINES THE COLLEGIATE HIGH SCHOOL PROGRAM AS REQUIRED IN ACCORDANCE WITH §1007.273 F.S.
+THE FOLLOWING FURTHER DEFINES THE COLLEGIATE HIGH SCHOOL PROGRAM AS REQUIRED IN S. 1007.273 F.S.

 The Collegiate High School is a charter high school that is part of the Okaloosa County School District.
 This public school is operated by Northwest Florida State College and located on the college's Niceville campus.
-The Collegiate High School is fully accredited by AdvancED.
+The Collegiate High School is fully accredited by Advanced ED.